-Figure 66: Final result - quantized scaling function.

-Analysis is performed in a same way for all colour components.
+Analysis is performed in the same way for all colour components.

 Film grain synthesis

 Generation of grain-pattern database

 A 13x13x64x64 grain-pattern database (GPD) of grain patterns corresponding to each unique set of component model values signalled in an FGC SEI message conforming to SMPTE RDD 5 is determined as follows.
 For each pair of horizontal and vertical high cutoff frequency (13 each):